 Children and Youth

 The challenges facing our community’s children can diminish their chances for successful adult lives.
-In this section we review several indicators that describe family supports and risk exposure of our youngest residents.
+In this section, we review several indicators that describe family supports and risk exposure of our youngest residents.

-In all cases, comparisons to New York state statistics reflect the entire state excluding New York City.
+In all cases, comparisons to New York State statistics reflect the entire state excluding New York City.

 There are slightly less children living in poverty in 2018-22 than in 2013-17, similar to state and national trends.
 In 2018-22, about 15% of children in the region were living in poverty, down 1 point since 2013-17 and lower than the national rate (17%).
 Putnam County had the lowest rate of child poverty in the region (6%), while Sullivan County had the highest percentage of children living in poverty (23%).
 Poverty was highest among African American (21%) and Hispanic (17%) children in the Mid-Hudson Valley region in 2018-22.
 White children (14%) were less likely to be living in poverty, though this represents a 1 point increase since 2008-12.